3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/index.md

 ### 2. **Automating Strategy Execution**

-The library also allows strategies to be automated through external triggers.
+The contract also allows strategies to be automated through external triggers.
 Automations enable strategies to run when specific conditions are met, enabling flexibility and external control over execution flow.

 ## Building a Strategy